koordinator-sh/website/docs/user-manuals/cpu-evict.md

              kubernetes.io/batch-memory: 4Gi
      restartPolicy: Always
      schedulerName: default-scheduler
+     # priorityClassName is required when ColocationProfile enabled (default).
+     priorityClassName: koord-batch
    ```

 4. Run the following command to deploy the be-pod-demo pod in the cluster: